Use enter to open, Escape to close

 How will teachers know if they have earned a designation?

 Each year of the TIA evaluation cycle, teachers in eligible groups will be provided an annual teacher scorecard.
 The purpose of the scorecard is to provide transparency of SISD’s TIA system.
-The scorecard will provide teachers the TIA outcomes based on their performance, student growth, and leadership.
+The scorecard will provide teachers the TIA outcomes based on their TTESS performance and Student Growth.

 I still have questions about TIA.
 Where can I get help?